Why It Matters

 There is no change to the accounting timeframes prescribed by the Accounting for Imported Goods and Payment of Duties Regulations.
 Importers are still required to submit accounting declarations for imported goods released on minimum documentation within the required timeframes.

 Need More Information?

-If you require assistance getting in touch with various government agencies during the current lockdown period or have any concerns about other operational issues related to COVID-19, don’t hesitate to contact one of our trade experts today.
+If you have any questions or concerns about this or other regulatory changes related to COVID-19 and how they might impact your business, don’t hesitate to contact one of our trade experts today.